-If students wish to reserve a placement for a later session, they may have their placement reserved for a 10,000 Baht deposit for a maximum period of 6 months (2 quaters).
-After 6 months, this deposit will not be returned.
-If the students register within 6 months of paying the deposit, the deposit will be returned to students after the commencement of the courses.
+If students wish to reserve a placement for a later session, they may have their placement reserved for a 10,000 Baht deposit for a maximum period of 2 quaters.
+After that, this deposit will not be returned.
+If the students register within 2 PC quarters of paying the deposit, the deposit will be returned to students after the commencement of the courses.